 Program provides a tuition scholarship for a maximum of:

 This scholarship is open to all U.S. Servicemembers (Active Duty, Reserve, National Guard, and Coast Guard).

 View academic course offerings or call 1.800.544.8551 to speak with a Military Admissions Representative.

 * Undergraduate-level courses only

-The following institutions are unaffiliated with AAU, but offer additional information on student financial aid.
+The following institutions are unaffiliated with Academy of Art University, but offer additional information on student financial aid.